akvo/akvo-docs/documentation/akvo_high_level/akvo_reqs.rst

 Organisational requirements
 ===========================

-1. The "right" people are key
+1. The right people are key
 -----------------------------
-**Requirement**: We strongly believe that it is core to success to have the "right" people as part of our team.
+**Requirement**: We strongly believe that it is core to success to have the right people as part of our team.

 **Implementation**: We put team chemistry foremost in our requirements on new colleagues.
 We don't hire a list of skills, we hire a person.
 We do several interviews by the colleagues who will work with any potential new co-worker and then if we think it will work out we do a real project together on a contract, for 3 months.
 If the consensus is that the new colleague is right for us then we hire her or sign a longer term contract.